Publicity and communication

 Tips about getting an interview on the radio or TV, and what to say once you’re there.

-Video can be a really easy and effective way of telling people about your group or event.
-Here are a few tips to help you make a video that is interesting, inspiring and keeps people interested.
+Video can be a really easy and effective way to get your message out.
+Here are a few tips to help you make a video that looks good and gets people’s attention.

 The Resource Centre has a Community Print Room, where community and voluntary groups can produce good quality printed materials at very low cost.